Marketing and selling your online course is one of the most important aspects of a successful online course business.

 Your sales page is a complex piece of salesmanship and human psychology, and there are full courses devoted just to optimizing your sales page to sell as many copies of your product as possible.

-Many of the things I've discussed so far like advertising, email lists, webinars, and retargeting are all potentially parts of your sales funnel.
+Many of the things I've discussed so far like advertising, email lists, webinars, and retargeting are all potentially parts of your online course sales funnel.

 Like I mentioned, it's important to warm people up to you before you try to sell to them.
 If they hear from you several times, they'll be more likely to buy your course than if you had just pitched the course to them the very first time.